SAP-samples/teched2025-AD166/exercises/ex0/README.md

 9. **Bookmark for future access**

-   > [!Tip]
-   > Bookmark this URL, so it'll be easier for you to access your dev space within SAP Business Application Studio.
+   >💡 **Tip**: Bookmark this URL, so it'll be easier for you to access your dev space within SAP Business Application Studio.

 ## Summary